Friedrich Naumann: Life

+Death

+Naumann had long been worn down by overwork and war-related malnutrition due to the Blockade of Germany.

+He traveled to the Baltic Sea to recuperate.
+On the morning of August 24, he suffered a stroke and died that afternoon.

 Reception

 Naumann is often considered an advocate of German nationalism with militarist and annexionist ideals, due to his book Mitteleuropa (1915) on the geopolitics of a Central Europe under German leadership.

 The work had a great public impact, though it did not affect the military strategy of World War I. Like many scholars of his time, Naumann upheld the theories of Social Darwinism and Volksgemeinschaft.
 He shared his views with the intellectual circles he frequented, including not only Max Weber, but also Lujo Brentano, Hellmut von Gerlach, young Theodor Heuss, his wife Elly Heuss-Knapp, and Gustav Stresemann.